mishaalkandapath/neuralTuringMachine/README.md

 # An NTM for language tasks
 ## Overview:
 This is a project where I seek to understand the transformer architecture in depth annd modify it with another architecture (NTM, Graves et al., 2016) to hopefully produce some interesting results in search problems prompted with language.
+I also intend to build everything from scratch and in JAX.
 ## Project Goals:
 - [ ] Take notes throughout the dev process
 - [ ] Understand Attention Mechanisms in seq2seq models